-A weak auditor will miss exposures during audits and as a result may even contribute in a negative way to an event by failing to act or failing to identify a required action.
+A weak auditor will miss exposures during audits and as a result, may even contribute negatively to an event by failing to act or failing to identify a required action.
 It is generally accepted that to audit a particular subject you should have a reasonably strong understanding of the regulatory environment which covers the particular subject.

 If you are auditing a CAMO are you able to assess the effectiveness of the reliability program and the methodology employed to assess and update the AMP based on this data – both Airbus & Boeing for example advise that the Maintenance Planning Document (MPD) is for guidance and Aircraft Maintenance Program (AMP) should be based on Operators experience.